 According to a recent study conducted by Accenture:

 - By various estimates, 20-33 percent of today’s US workforce now comprises independent workers (freelancers, contractors and temps), up from 6 percent in 1989.

 - Worldwide, companies now spend an estimated $300 billion dollars per year on such contingent labor.

 - Temporary and contract labor is one of the fastest-growing line items on corporate operating statements.

 - The U.S. Bureau of Labor Statistics predicts that employment services will count among the fastest-growing segments of the economy in the long term, adding 637,000 jobs in the next 10 years—twice the growth rate for the overall economy during the same period.

-Another thing that you should always consider when contracting outside talent is liability.
+Another thing that you should always consider when contracting outside talent is a liability.
 Though they may come from a reputable agency or have an impressive online portfolio, they are still an unknown party who may be responsible for moving some of your company’s most important work to completion.
 Depending on the scope of the work, you may be entrusting the performance of your company to a near-stranger, which is why vetting your tech contractors is of the utmost importance.
 You can always use a platform like SkillGigs, where we source contractors based on your needs and qualify the talent to ensure they have the actual skills they present on their resumes.
-You can view the talent in our Tech Contractor Marketplace for free here.
-But if you’d prefer to go about the process yourself, you’ll find information on how to do that below.

 Vetting Tech Contractors